Oktopost/namespace/README.md

 	});
 ```

-The `result` variable will be equal to an array of file names ordered by there *dependency priority*.
+The `result` variable will be equal to an array of file names ordered by thier *dependency priority*.
 Starting from the
 files that have no depends at all, and all the way to the enrty-point file of the project - that depends on all
 other library files.